internetarchive/dweb-mirror/API.md

 ##### isDownloaded(cb)

-Returns true (via cb) if File has been downloaded
+Returns true (via cb) if File has been downloaded and sets downloaded flag (which is typically saved by ArchiveItem)

 ## ArchiveItem